abougouffa/minemacs/docs/functions-and-commands.md

 #### `(+editorconfig-guess-style-from-clang-format)`

-Set the editor tab and indent widths from ".clang-format".
+Set some editor settings from ".clang-format" when available.

 #### `(+server-restart)`